adierking/unplug/README.md

 Before implementing a complex feature, you should reach out to Derpky through the [community Discord](http://discord.gg/ymNDqTyjRQ) to discuss it.

-Unplug is currently licensed under version 3 of the GNU General Public License (GPL).
+Unplug is currently licensed under the MIT license.